HL7/uv-dx-pq/input/pagecontent/use_cases.md

 - Specimen Storage
 - Stability Test Result

-The sponsor’s PQ data repository creates new versions of the existing resources.
+The sponsor’s Quality data repository creates new versions of the existing resources.
 This facilitates the sponsor’s ability to perform tracking and lifecycle management activities on what data is available, where it was used or submitted, and its status.

 **Step 3: Send to regulator**